 Engineering as a profession strives to benefit society through the application of technology and science.
 Meaningful contributions from engineering graduates are achieved by balancing technical proficiency with a wider understanding of society.
 The General Education component provides engineering graduates with contextual sensitivity that will enable them to make impactful contributions throughout their careers given complex and global drivers of societal change.
 Exploring disciplinary perspectives, views, methodologies, and ways of knowing beyond the major are not only important aspects of a liberal arts experience, and a hallmark of a Bucknell education as stated in the University learning goals, but also a critical component of being an impactful engineer.

 Students should develop a plan, in concert with their academic advisers, and then carry out that plan to use the courses that fulfill the General Education requirement, free electives, and in-major electives to achieve these wider goals.
 Possible paths include: exploring topics directly related to their engineering major, exploring a diverse set of courses, pursuing courses within a specific nontechnical area, or to pursue a minor.

 To fulfill the General Education requirement, engineering students must complete five courses.
-One of the five courses must be a social science course and one must be an arts and humanities course.
+One of the five courses must be a social science course and one must be an arts & humanities course.
 Of these two courses, one may be further specified by the student’s degree program.
-The remaining three courses may be fulfilled by any combination of social science, arts and humanities, university courses, residential college courses, or foundation seminars.
+The remaining three courses may be fulfilled by any combination of social science, arts & humanities, university courses, residential college courses, or foundation seminars.

 In addition, the engineering curricula reflect the increased importance of design in the education of today’s students by an integration of design instruction from ENGR 100 Exploring Engineering through all four years to the senior design courses.
 The emphasis of all programs is on the development of a broad foundation in engineering and on the initiation of specialized study in a specific engineering discipline.